This article discusses how to get the Philippines Investor Resident Visa (SIRV), its eligibility requirements, application process, and benefits.

 For Westerners used to certain standards, Manila and parts of the rest of the country will feel just like home.
 It offers a tropical climate, English proficiency, and some of the lowest costs of living among similar areas in the region.

 Outside of Manila, the Philippines are home to some of the world’s best beaches – some say even better than Thailand.

 The good news is that you don’t have to start a business, nor do you need a boatload of cash to earn residence here, unlike in many of the other places that offer residence by investment programs.

-For example, while Hong Kong’s resident visa program offers among the most flexible options for parking your investment, their required qualification is a steep US$1.3 million and has gone up once already.
+For example, while Hong Kong’s resident visa program offers among the most flexible options for parking your investment, its required qualification is a steep US$1.3 million and has gone up once already.